bmwcarit/joynr/wiki/infrastructure.md

 ```

-## Starting the Infrastructure Components with default configuration (single backend)
+## Starting the Infrastructure Components with default configuration (single backend, HiveMQ broker, no TLS)

 To run apps/tests which interact with the joynr backend we need to run an MQTT
 broker along with a database.
 We have prepared a docker-compose file `joynr/docker/joynr-backend.yml`